-Pembrolizumab is a highly selective humanized monoclonal antibody directed against the PD-1 receptor on T-cells.
-The drug blocks the PD-1 receptor, thereby preventing the formation of PD-1/PD-L1 (programme death ligand one) complexes.
+Pembrolizumab (Keytruda®) is a highly selective humanised monoclonal antibody directed against the programmed cell death 1 (PD-1) receptor on T cells.
+The drug blocks the PD-1 receptor, thereby preventing the formation of programmed cell death ligand 1 (PD-L1) complexes.
 This mechanism causes the activation of T-cell mediated immune responses against tumour cells.

-- The efficacy of pembrolizumab (KEYTRUDA®) was investigated in a multicenter, open-label, randomized (1:1), dose comparative phase 1b study.
+- The efficacy of pembrolizumab was investigated in a multicentre, open-label, randomised (1:1), dose-comparative Phase 1b study.

-- Key eligibility criteria were unresectable or metastatic melanoma with progression of disease and refractory to treatment with two or more doses of ipilimumab (3 mg/kg or higher) and, if BRAF V600 mutation-positive, a BRAF or MEK inhibitor; and disease progression within 24 weeks following the last dose of ipilimumab.
+- The key eligibility criteria were unresectable or metastatic melanoma with progression of disease and refractory to treatment with two or more doses of ipilimumab (3 mg/kg or higher), and, if BRAF V600 mutation-positive, a BRAF or MEK inhibitor, and disease progression within 24 weeks following the last dose of ipilimumab.

-- Patients were randomized to receive 2 mg/kg (n = 89) or 10 mg/kg (n = 84) of pembrolizumab every 3 weeks until unacceptable toxicity or disease progression that was symptomatic.
+- Patients were randomised to receive 2 mg/kg n = 89 or 10 mg/kg n = 84 of pembrolizumab every 3 weeks until unacceptable toxicity or disease progression that was symptomatic.

 - Assessment of tumour status was performed 12 weeks after the first dose of pembrolizumab and every 12 weeks thereafter.

-- The major efficacy outcome measures were duration of response and confirmed overall response rate (ORR) according to Response Evaluation Criteria in Solid Tumours (RECIST 1.1) as assessed by blinded independent central review.
+- The major efficacy outcome measures were duration of response and confirmed overall response rate (ORR) according to Response Evaluation Criteria in Solid Tumors (RECIST 1.1) as assessed by a blinded independent central review.

-- The duration of response in the remaining 18 patients (86%) varied from 1.4 to 8.5 months and included 8 patients with ongoing responses of 6 months or longer.
+- The duration of response in the remaining 18 patients (86%) varied from 1.4 to 8.5 months and included eight patients with ongoing responses of 6 months or longer.